ApprenticeAI/frapy/docs/topics/shell.rst

 allows you to interactively test your expressions while you're writing your spider, without having to run the spider to test every change.

-Once you get familiarized with the Scrapy shell, you'll see that it's an invaluable tool for developing and debugging your spiders.
+Once you get familiarized with the Frapy shell, you'll see that it's an invaluable tool for developing and debugging your spiders.

 Configuring the shell
 =====================

-If you have `IPython`_ installed, the Scrapy shell will use it (instead of the standard Python console).
+If you have `IPython`_ installed, the Frapy shell will use it (instead of the standard Python console).
 The `IPython`_ console is much more powerful and provides smart auto-completion and colorized output, among other things.